-- Payment apps: if you know the person you’re sending money to (a friend or family member, for example), try a free or inexpensive payment service.
-Square Cash moves funds from your checking account directly to the recipient’s checking account — using your debit cards — for free.
+- Payment Apps: If you know the person you’re sending money to (a friend or family member, for example), try a free or inexpensive payment service.
+Square's Cash App moves funds from your checking account directly to the recipient’s checking account—using your debit cards—for free.
 PayPal is available for international payments, and there are several other options that may meet your need.

-- Convenience checks: getting a cash advance from a teller or an ATM is expensive.
+- Convenience Checks: Getting a cash advance from a teller or an ATM is expensive.
 You might be able to pay less if you keep your eye out for special offers from your credit card company.
-With convenience checks or balance transfer offers, you have the ability to write a check to yourself and use the money in any way you like.
+With convenience checks or balance transfer offers, you can write a check to yourself and use the money in any way you like.
 Although you still might pay fees, there’s a good chance that the fees will be lower, and as a bonus, you could get a lower interest rate (for a limited time).

-If none of the options above will work, it may actually make sense to use your credit card and wire money — but only in emergencies.
+If none of the options above will work, it may make sense to use your credit card and wire money, but only in emergencies.

 Save Instead of Spending

 Borrowing money on credit cards is not sustainable.
-Eventually, high-interest rates and steep fees can drag you into a debt spiral — you’ll spend more on maintaining the debt every month than you put towards the debt itself.
+Eventually, high interest rates and steep fees can drag you into a debt spiral.
+You’ll spend more on maintaining the debt every month than you put toward the debt itself.

 To avoid borrowing money, budget for necessary expenses and build up an emergency fund.
-Ideally, you’ll have enough to cover three to six months’ worth of living expenses (or more, if you prefer to be conservative).
+Ideally, you’ll have enough to cover three to six months' worth of living expenses (or more, if you prefer to be conservative).
 Emergency funds should be kept somewhere safe and accessible, such as a savings or money market account.
-Avoid raiding the fund, and when surprises come up — like the one you’re dealing with today — you won’t need to pay hefty costs.
+Avoid raiding the fund, and when surprises come up, you won’t need to pay hefty costs.